 Individuals choosing a major in child development and family studies may select a professional focus from a wide variety of areas including child care specialist, early childhood teacher, developmental specialist, child life educator, parent educator, parent educator, extension specialist, and family life specialist.
 Field placements offer students an opportunity to apply classroom theory to actual situations.

-Online Bachelor of Science in Child Development and Family Studies: Birth to Age 5 with Pre-K Certification Option
+Online Bachelor of Science in Child Development and Family Studies with Pre-K Certification Option

 Child Development and Family Studies Undergraduate Minors

 The purpose of our CDFS minors is to better prepare individuals to work with children in a variety of settings.
 Students will concentrate on courses that address topics such as the physical, cognitive, social, and emotional development of children as facilitated by families, educators, child care professionals, and others in each of these developmental domains.
 The following minors are offered:

 Master of Arts in Educational Psychology:

 Students can pursue graduate study in Child Development and Family Studies by enrolling in the Master of Arts in Educational Psychology program and choosing the emphasis in Child Development and Family Studies.
 This program provides students with opportunities for conducting research and working with families and children in both educational and applied settings.
 Courses in child development, family studies, parenting strategies, and interpersonal communication skills are supplemented with field experiences in a variety of settings.
 Students are also prepared for doctoral study in child development and family studies, sociology, special education, psychology, and counseling.

 The Interdisciplinary Doctor of Philosophy (Ph.D.) in Education Program provides a rigorous course of study along with mentored research and teaching experiences to enable students to achieve core educational objectives as scholars in human development and family studies.

 Certification and Credential Programs

 The Child Development and Family Studies program offers the following certification and credential programs: